mattermost/mattermost-plugin-jira/readme.md

  - [6.
 Help](#6-Help)

 ### Requirements

 - For Jira 2.1 Mattermost server v5.14+ is required (certain plugin APIs became available)
 - For Jira 2.0, Mattermost Server v5.12+ is required

 ## 1. Features

-### 1.1 Send notifications from Jira to Mattermost
+### 1.1 Send Notifications from Jira to Mattermost

 Notify your team of the latest updates by sending notifications from your Jira projects to Mattermost channels.